Compressing then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding: Further Analysis

 \subsection{Scaling of Compression Tokens}

-We utilized 32 compressed tokens to extract information from the input.
-To investigate the impact of the number of tokens on performance, we adjusted the number of compressed tokens in \methodname, retrained the multimodal embedding model, and compared its performance across different tasks.
+We utilised 32 compressed tokens to extract information from the multimodal input.
+To investigate the impact of the number of tokens on performance, we adjusted the number of compressed tokens in \methodname, retrained the multimodal embedding model, and compared performance across different tasks.
 We employed Qwen2.5-VL-3B as the backbone of \methodname~for analysis.
-Considering training efficiency, we only used 500K training samples randomly sampled from the MMEB during the contrastive learning phase.
+Considering training efficiency, we only used 500K training samples randomly sampled from the MMEB-V1 during the contrastive learning phase.
 The results are shown in Figure~\ref{fig:c_num}.

 \definecolor{lightblue}{RGB}{160, 216, 255} \definecolor{darkblue}{RGB}{0, 0, 255} We found that, regardless of the number of compressed tokens used, \methodname~outperforms the baseline (VLM2Vec based on the same backbone) without additional pretraining.
 This demonstrates the effectiveness of the compressed pre-training strategy.
 As the number of compressed tokens increases, CoMa's average performance across different tasks follows an initial upward trend followed by a decline: performance gradually improves in the initial phase, but beyond 32 tokens, performance actually decreases as the token count increases.
 It is evident that as the number of compression tokens increases, the capacity of the compression space expands, thereby enabling the compression tokens to incorporate a greater amount of information.
 To investigate why performance declines as the number of compressed tokens decreases, we evaluated the pairwise similarity between compressed tokens and presented the results in Figure~\ref{fig:sim}.
 They are calculated on 100 randomly sampled instances.
 Compared to 16 tokens, 32 tokens provide sufficient space for compressing input information.
-The compression space offered by 64 tokens contains redundant information (dark blue area) that may interfere with matching, leading to performance degradation.
+The compression space offered by 64 tokens contains redundant information (Dark Blue Area) that may interfere with matching, leading to performance degradation.
 The number of compressed tokens is closely related to the amount of data.